DUNE/computing-training-basics-short/_episodes/02-storage-spaces.md

 ## Grid-accessible storage volumes

 At Fermilab, an instance of dCache+Enstore is used for large-scale, distributed storage with capacity for more than 100 PB of storage and O(10000) connections.
-Whenever possible, these storage elements should be accessed over xrootd (see next section) as the mount points on interactive nodes are slow and unstable.
+Whenever possible, these storage elements should be accessed over xrootd (see next section) as the mount points on interactive nodes are slow, unstable, and can cash the node to become unusable.
 Here are the different dCache volumes:

 **Persistent dCache**: the data in the file is actively available for reads at any time and will not be removed until manually deleted by user
 There is now a second persistent dCache volume that is dedicated for DUNE Physics groups and managed by the respective physics conveners of those physics group.  https://wiki.dunescience.org/wiki/DUNE_Computing/Using_the_Physics_Groups_Persistent_Space_at_Fermilab gives more details on how to get access to these groups.
 In general if you need to store more than 5TB in persistent dCache you should be working with the Physics Groups areas.

 **Scratch dCache**: large volume shared across all experiments.
-When a new file is written to scratch space, old files are removed in order to make room for the newer file. removal is based on LRU policy
+When a new file is written to scratch space, old files are removed in order to make room for the newer file. removal is based on Least Recently Utilized (LRU) policy

-**Resilient dCache**: (NOTE: DIRECT USAGE is being phased out) handles custom user code for their grid jobs, often in the form of a tarball.
-Inappropriate to store any other files here (no data or ntuples). keeps many copies of tarball so storage of data or ntuples has large impact and will quickly create problems

 **Tape-backed dCache**: disk based storage areas that have their contents mirrored to permanent storage on Enstore tape.
 Files are not available for immediate read on disk, but needs to be 'staged' from tape first ([see video of a tape storage robot](https://www.youtube.com/watch?v=kiNWOhl00Ao)).

+**Resilient dCache**: NOTE: DIRECT USAGE is being phased out and if the Rapid Code Distribution function in POMS/jobsub does not work for you, consult with the FIFE team for a solution (handles custom user code for their grid jobs, often in the form of a tarball.
+Inappropriate to store any other files here (NO DATA OR NTUPLES)).

 ## Summary on storage spaces
 Full documentation: [Understanding Storage Volumes](https://cdcvs.fnal.gov/redmine/projects/fife/wiki/Understanding_storage_volumes)